 On September 25, 2021, thought leaders, grassroots organizers, artists, parents, nonprofits, elected officials, and academics who support basic income will come together in their local communities to celebrate our progress together.
 Marches, rallies, film screenings, art installations, concerts and more are part of this day of public engagement.

-Participate in the Los Angeles Basic Income Rally at MacArthur Park to hear from elected officials and local activists working on getting families cash transfers like Child Tax Credit, guaranteed income pilots and Universal Basic Income.
-Organizers are bringing everyone together by highlighting the Latinx community and making the event accessible to Spanish-speaking Angelinos.
+Los Angeles held a Basic Income Rally at MacArthur Park to hear from elected officials and local activists that are working on getting families cash transfers like Child Tax Credit, guaranteed income pilots and Universal Basic Income.
+They brought their community together by highlighting the Latinx community and making the event accessible to Spanish-speaking Angelinos.

 With the recent announcement of the city council’s intent to allocate $1M towards a basic income pilot, Mountain View is one of the California cities at the forefront of efforts to get basic income implemented nationwide.
-Join thought leaders, community members and elected officials in this exciting event.
+Thought leaders, community members and elected officials came together for this exciting event.